 June 4, 1959–January 21, 2015

-We are deeply saddened by the sudden loss of our founder and CEO.
+We were deeply saddened by the sudden loss of Stephen A. Hales, founder of Hales Creative, in early 2015.
 Stephen was an incredible man, filled with goodness and a sincere drive to use his talents to serve his community.
-He will be sorely missed by those of us at Hales Creative, as well as many others in Utah Valley and throughout the world, whose lives he has touched.
+He is missed by those of us at Hales Creative, as well as many others in Utah Valley and throughout the world, whose lives he has touched.

 Following are a few tributes from employees, colleagues, and friends of Stephen.